Powdery mildew and fungicides

 Powdery mildews live, for the most part, external to their host not within it.
 In other words, they are ectoparasites, not endoparasites.
 Furthermore, powdery mildews’ parasitic process requires the host cells remaining alive…making them what scientists call obligate biotrophic parasites.
 Biotrophic pathogens usually cause disease on only a relatively small group of host plants.
 This is because of the different genetics and molecular processes/structures required for wider ranging host-pathogen interactions.

-Powdery mildew is not systemic.
-In other words, powdery mildew doesn’t grow into a part of the plant, propagate internally throughout the plant, and then pop-out somewhere else on the plant.
+It is not systemic.
+In other words, powdery mildew does not grow into a part of the plant, propagate internally throughout the plant, and then pop-out somewhere else on the plant.

 There’s a common misconception about the word “systemic”.
 Use of Eagle 20 would be an example of a systemic fungicide attacking a non-systemic fungus.
 Eagle 20 is a systemic fungicide—after you spray a plant with Eagle 20, the fungicide moves throughout the plant.
 The fungus doesn’t move throughout the plant, only the fungicide.
 Just because a systemic fungicide attacks a fungus, doesn’t mean that the fungus was systemic.